tarakanbg/airdata/README.md

 ## Installation within parent app

-Add this gem AND the `activerecord-import` your application's Gemfile:
+Add this gem AND the `activerecord-import` gem to your application's Gemfile:

     gem 'airdata'
     gem "activerecord-import", "~> 0.3.0"  # Required for the data import